 Employers may request proof of marriage from a same-sex couple, in the same manner, they would for opposite sex couples, but may not do so in a way that interferes with the employee’s use of or attempt to use his or her FMLA rights.

 What Will Not Change Under the New Definition?

 Just as unmarried opposite-sex couples do not have spousal-care rights under the FMLA, unmarried same-sex couples will not have such rights, either.
 The FMLA also does not consider couples that have entered into “civil unions” to be married.

-If you have questions about how these changes will affect your organization, or about your organization’s responsibilities under the FMLA, please contact your labor and employment attorneys, or contact us.
+If you have questions about how these changes will affect your organization, or about your organization’s responsibilities under the FMLA, please contact your labor and employment lawyers, or contact us.